 Will the Electric Company Buy My Excess Solar Power?

 One of the most popular myths in the State of Texas is, “The electric company has to buy all my excess power I don’t use.”
 This is not the truth in Texas, and we’ll explain why.
 Some electric companies and even some larger cooperatives do purchase excess power from residential owners, but they are not legally bound to do so in Texas because of the expenses in setting up NET METERING, which would be required.
 Net Metering basically sets up 2-way meter reading: keeping track of power coming into your home and power going out.
 This requires a special meter designed for such readings.
-In addition to the expense of the special meters, costs also add up for manpower wages to install meters, and clerical costs of additional record-keeping and balancing of the accounts.
+In addition to the expense of the special meters, costs also add up for manpower wages to install meters, and clerical costs of additional record-keeping and balancing of the accounts. *URECC allows net metering on the system, but is not required to buy back any excess power produced, due to the reasons listed above.
 (It also cannot be combined with a prepaid account meter.)